 Products are not stocked at the address given below.
-Requests for copies of this product and for technical information about the system should be made to your authorized IBM RT PC dealer.
+Requests for copies of this product and for technical information about the system should be made to your authorized IBM RT PC dealer or your IBM marketing representative.

 A reader's comment form is provided at the back of this publication.
-If the form has been removed, address comments to IBM Corporation, Department 997, 11400 Burnet Road, Austin, Texas 78758.
+If the form has been removed, address comments to IBM Corporation, Department 997, 11400 Burnet Road, Austin, Texas 78758-3493.
 IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any obligation to you.

-- © Copyright International Business Machines Corporation 1985 - © Copyright INTERACTIVE Systems Corporation 1984, 1985
+- © Copyright International Business Machines Corporation 1985, 1987 - © Copyright INTERACTIVE Systems Corporation 1984